Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NQcQeykbc1E.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Will there be a Peaceful Mode like in Subnautica?
 https://www.youtube.com/watch?v=NQcQeykbc1E
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Will there be a Peaceful mode?](./yt-P2H7Yidopbo.md) [https://www.youtube.com/watch?v=P2H7Yidopbo](https://www.youtube.com/watch?v=P2H7Yidopbo)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Is there going to be some kind of Peaceful Mode?](./yt-pPeoQr8CpGg.md) [https://www.youtube.com/watch?v=pPeoQr8CpGg](https://www.youtube.com/watch?v=pPeoQr8CpGg)

 ### Topics